Bile Duct Cancer: Tests After Diagnosis

 Ultrasound tests use sound waves to create images of the inside of your body.
-For an endoscopic ultrasound, the doctor uses a thin, lighted tube with a viewing device attached called an endoscope.
-The endoscope is inserted through your mouth and down into your intestine near the bile duct area.
+For an endoscopic ultrasound, the doctor uses a thin, lighted tube called an endoscope.
+The endoscope is put in through your mouth and moved down into your intestine near the bile duct area.
 This lets the doctor get closer to the bile ducts to use ultrasound, which allows for more detailed images.
 Your doctor can use this test to see more clearly if the cancer has spread to nearby tissues.

-A CT scan can help your doctor see if bile duct cancer has spread into lymph nodes in your abdomen or to other organs.
+A CT scan can help your doctor see if bile duct cancer has spread to nearby lymph nodes or to other organs.
 A CT scan gives a better picture than an ultrasound.
-For the test, you lie still on a table as it slowly slides through the center of the CT scanner.
-The scanner directs a continuous beam of X-rays at your abdomen.
-A computer uses the data from the X-rays to create many detailed pictures of your abdomen.
-These are put together to create a 3-dimensional picture.
-A CT scan is painless.
+For the test, you lie still on a table as it slowly slides through the center of the ring-shaped CT scanner.
+The scanner sends a beam of X-rays at your belly (abdomen).
+A computer uses the data from the X-rays to create many detailed pictures of your insides.
+These are put together to create a 3-D picture.
+A CT scan doesn't hurt.
 You may be asked to hold your breath one or more times during the scan.
 In some cases, you may be asked to drink a contrast dye before the scan.
 You may be told to not to eat anything after drinking the contrast dye and before having the scan.
-The contrast dye will gradually pass through your system and exit through your bowel movements.
+The contrast dye will slowly pass through your system and come out in your bowel movements.

-For this test, you lie still on a table as it passes into a large steel tube that will scan your body.
+For this test, you lie still on a narrow table as it passes into a large steel tube that will scan your body.
 While inside the tube, radio waves are sent through your body to your abdomen.
 These are not X-rays.
 They are painless.
-A computer uses the data from the radio waves to create a detailed picture of the inside of your body.
+A computer uses the data from the radio waves to create detailed pictures of the inside of your body.
 You may need more than one set of images.
 Each set may take 2 to 15 minutes.
 The whole scan may take an hour or more.
 There are loud, grating, and thumping noises during the scan.
-You will be given earplugs, headphones, or both to wear.
+You may be given earplugs, headphones, or both to wear.
 If you are claustrophobic, you may be given a sedative before having this test.
-A 2-way intercom will let you talk to the people controlling the scanner.
+A 2-way intercom will let you talk to the people controlling the scanner at all times.

 A cholangiogram is a test that lets the doctor look at the bile ducts to see if they are narrow or blocked.
 There are different ways to do a cholangiogram.
-For example, magnetic resonance cholangiopancreatography (MRCP) creates detailed pictures of the bile ducts using the same type of machine used for a standard MRI scan.
-Other types of Cholangiography include endoscopic retrograde cholangiopancreatography (ERCP) and percutaneous transhepatic cholangiography (PTC).
+For example, magnetic resonance cholangiopancreatography (MRCP) creates detailed pictures of the bile ducts using the same type of machine used for an MRI.
+Other types of cholangiography include endoscopic retrograde cholangiopancreatography (ERCP) and percutaneous transhepatic cholangiography (PTC).
 These are more invasive.
 These also require the injection of a dye so the bile ducts can be seen on X-rays.

 Positron emission tomography (PET) scan

 For this test, a small amount of radioactive glucose (sugar) is injected into a vein.
-A scanner then creates pictures of where inside the body the glucose is absorbed.
+A scanner then creates pictures of the inside of the body and shows where the glucose is absorbed.
 These spots are called “hot spots.”
-Cancer cells will often absorb more glucose than normal cells, so this scan is used to show where cancer may have spread in the body.
+Cancer cells absorb more glucose than normal cells, so this scan is used to show where cancer may have spread in the body.
 This test can also be used to show the difference between live cancer cells and scar tissue.
 A PET scan may be combined with a CT scan to provide more information.
 This is called a PET-CT scan.

 Working with your healthcare provider